Venues of the 1932 Winter Olympics: Before the Olympics

 The first ski jump was constructed in Lake Placid in 1920.
 It had a 35 m hill.
 Three years later, the hill was rebuilt that was 50 m long.
 Finally, the hill was made 60 m long in 1927.

 Cross-country skiing trails took place around the hills of Lake Placid.
 Maintenance of the trails were first done by the New York State Conservation Department (New York State Department of Environmental Conservation since 1970) Within a 10 mi radius around Lake Placid at the time of the 1932 Games, there were 250 mi worth of good ski trails.
 Despite this, an additional 70 mi had to be built and were accurately measured with steel tape to the nearest 1 km in order to meet the requirements of the International Ski Federation (FIS).
-Four different courses for the 18 km event and five different courses for the 50 km event were submitted to the FIS.
+Four courses for the 18 km event and five courses for the 50 km event were submitted to the FIS.

 The Stadium was constructed at the local high school.
 This purchase was approved by the village in 1929 following a series of local board meetings.
 A total 7.3 acre was leased by the Park Commission from the Lake Placid Board of Education that would run until 2028.
 Construction began in December 1929 and was completed by November 1931.
 At the arena was a 400 m long, circular track used for speed skating.

 The Arena was an idea of Godfrey Dewey, president of the Organizing Committee, after he saw what sudden thaws had done to the Winter Olympics both in Chamonix and in St. Moritz.
 A visit by International Olympic Committee President Count Henri de Baillet-Latour in September 1930 encouraged Dewey to construct the indoor arena.
 This was approved at a board meeting later that month to investigation.
 Discussions ensued among the Olympic organizers until a site was approved in April 1931.
 Property was purchased in June of that year followed by an approval of a municipal bond in July.
 Construction took place between August 1931 and January 1932.
 Over 9 mi of steel pipes were laid down on the floor to help make the ice.

 The Bob Run was constructed during August–December 1930 and opened on Christmas Day 1930.
 This was done after site selection was met with protest over the use of the track in state-owned lands.